ppp830/MCS_Secure-OTA/attack_scenarios/Man-in-the-middle_attack/scenario_PYL/README.md

 ## Assumptions

 - The attacker has already compromised the proxy server.
-- The vehicle’s communication module makes OTA requests using domain names (e.g., `ota.com`).
+- The vehicle’s communication module makes OTA requests using domain names (e.g., `write your server IP`).
 - The proxy server, under the attacker's control, can inspect and modify traffic.
 - The OTA server lacks authentication, integrity checks, and encryption.
 - The vehicle does not verify signatures or hashes on received files.